How to Cook Calamares Fritos With Aioli

 - frying pan

-- Add garlic and salt in mortar and pestle.
-Pound garlic until becomes paste.
+- Add garlic and salt to mortar.
+Pound garlic with pestle until it becomes a paste.

 - In a bowl, mix garlic paste and mayonnaise.
 This is the aioli.
 Set aside.